formation-res/overpass-kotlin-client/README.md

 # Overpass Kotlin Client

-Simple client for overpass that uses `ktor-client` and `kotlinx.serialization` for parsing JSON responses.
+A simple client for overpass that uses `ktor-client` and `kotlinx.serialization` for parsing JSON responses.
 We are using this at FORMATION to be able to run some simple queries against OpenStreetMap.

 # Usage